sardana-org/sardana/doc/source/users/environment_variable_catalog.rst

 ~~~~~~~~~~~~
 *Not mandatory, set by user or to default value: 0, by macro*

+With this environment variable it's possible to specify the number of backup
-Number of backup files to be saved.
+files to be saved.

+.. todo:: Add and example here.

 .. _logmacroformat: